LafeLabs/thing/pisetup.md

 sudo /etc/init.d/listen-for-shutdown.sh start
 </pre>

 And just press the button to shut it all down.
-When it's shut down, you can write the IP address on it, restart it in headless mode as you did for the first server you set up, and now you're ready to pass that server along to another user, giving them the same setup instructions you started with here.
+When it's shut down, you can write the IP address on it, restart it in headless mode as you did for the first server you set up, and now you're ready to pass that server along t

 Now you can turn off the pi by